ctabin/libzippp/README.md

 - Windows:
   - Use precompile libraries from *libzip-\<version\>-windows-ready_to_compile.zip*
   - Install from source via CMake (similar to workflow below)

+- All Operating systems
+  - If it is intended to be used with encryption it is necessary to compile libzip with any encryption and to enable it in libzippp through the cmake flag `LIBZIPPP_ENABLE_ENCRYPTION`

 ### Compile libzippp